Phase 2: Environment

 Reducing the contribution that tourism makes to greenhouse gas emissions is vital, both to achieve Aotearoa New Zealand’s emissions reduction commitments and to ensure it remains a popular destination for climate-conscious visitors.
 There are already examples of the tourism industry reducing its impact on the environment and giving back to nature.
 The ITP aims to enhance these positive actions.

-3 pillars underline the scope of this phase of the ITP:
+The Leadership Group focused on 3 pillars that underline this phase of the ITP:

 - Climate change adaptation – understanding the impact that climate change will have on the tourism industry and taking action to ensure the industry can adapt to climate events